 - Don’t push the button.

+Now that’s an easy thing to predict.
+The question then is – what behavior do we want for our users?
+What tools do we provide?
 By thinking about every feature and predicting the possible behaviors we can envision a way of how to shape our users to become better versions of themselves.

 We are what we repeatedly do.

-We provide our users with a spectrum of potentiality that’s confined only by our design decisions, which serve as a stage for having the often mentioned user experiences.
+As designers we have a lot of impact on our user’s lives.
+Every word, every graphic, everything that’s in our design has an enormous power to influence what people repeatedly do.
+We provide our users with a spectrum of potentiality that’s confined only by our design decisions, which serve as a stage for them having these often mentioned user experiences.

+Of course we want our users to feel great while using our designs.
+I think that’s the premise of UX anyway.
 But like weather, UX is extremely hard to predict and depends on so many butterfly wings that practically anything can happen.

+Maybe professionals are already aware of this difference and have adapted their understanding of UX to this idea.
+Maybe user experience is the right term to describe exactly what I’ve mentioned in this article but it’s really not about the word, it’s about the way we think about it.
 Do we think it’s our job to make our users feel entertained, excited, effective, etc. or do we think it’s our job to change their behavior so they can become a better version of themselves?

+I think the latter is more desirable and will ultimately improve the user experience.
 Not by improving (designing) it directly, but by improving our users because better users will have better experiences.